 Italian dictator and founder of the political ideology known as "Fascism" who caused the starvation of 40,000 people in Libya and massacred 30,000 Ethiopians.
 Despite receiving nominal membership in the Church in order to appeal to Catholics at one point, he was known to be an atheist, refering to himself as an "outright disbeliever" and that the Catholic Pope was a "malignant tumor" in Italy which must "be rooted out once and for all," declaring that there was no room in Rome for both the Pope and himself.

 Hideki Tojo (1884-1948)

 Military General and Prime Minister of Japan who was reponsible for the deaths of 5 million people (in addition to all the martial deaths he caused during World War II, especially regarding the attack on Pearl Harbor, which he ordered).
-He practiced a form of Buddhism, which is often considered an atheistic religion.
+He practiced a form of Buddhism (which is often seen as an atheistic religion).

 Petru Groza (1884-1958)